cronitorio/cronitor-kubernetes/README.md

 * `k8s.cronitor.io/tags` - Comma-separated list of tags for this cron job for use within the Cronitor application.
 * `k8s.cronitor.io/notify` - Comma-separated list of Notification List `key`s to assign alert destinations.
 * `k8s.cronitor.io/group` - Group `key` attribute for grouping the monitor within the Cronitor application.
-* `k8s.cronitor.io/grace-seconds` - Number of seconds to wait beyond the scheduled execution time to wait before sending an alert.
+* `k8s.cronitor.io/grace-seconds` - The number of seconds that Cronitor should wait after the scheduled execution time before sending an alert.
+If the monitor is healthy at the end of the period no alert will be sent.

 ### FAQ
 <details>